 Submitted texts and presentations must be theological in scope, contextualized in Asian women’s lived realities and provide an avenue for critique and ongoing discussion.
 We aim to publish quality papers and share the work in other formats through our website, https://ecclesiaofwomen.com/.

 The papers will be circulated to all participants for reading before they arrive at the Conference.
 The conference will consist of plenary and small group sessions and it is anticipated that there will also be invited guest speakers.
 The small group sessions will be a time for further discussion and critique of the papers.
 The Conference will provide opportunities for deep reflection and expanding awareness of issues from other Asian countries, input, discussion, prayer and networking.

 EWA will cover the conference fee, room, and board of all participants.
 We are raising funds to cover the plane tickets of paper writers.
 While efforts are being made to raise some funds, we have no guarantees about the outcome of this.
-We will try our best to fund as well, non-paper presenting participants, on request.
+We will try our best to fund as well, non-paper presenting participants especially from countries not being represented,who fulfill criteria for such support on request.
 Thus, if intending participants can meet their own travel expenses (e.g. by seeking funds from their own institution), it will make it more possible for us to support those with greater difficulties.
 We will welcome any contribution, however small, from those who can afford it.

-Those who are interested in writing a paper for this conference may still submit their applications (with or without an abstract) as the deadline for submission of abstracts has been extended to April 30, 2017.
+Those who are interested in writing a paper for this conference are asked to submit their applications (with or without an abstract) on or before 31st August 2018.
 Please use the on-line form provided at the link below.
-Those interested in a creative work presentation (such as art work, and the like) should submit their application by said date.
+Those interested in a creative work presentation (such as art work, and the like) should submit their application at the latest 30th October 2018.

 If the link does not work, please copy and paste this

-It is preferable that all correspondence – including sending of the final paper – be done through e-mail to the Secretary.
-Siphim Xavier
+It is preferable that all correspondence – including sending of the final paper – be done through e-mail to the Secretary: Virginia Saldanha